Up one level Neidrauer Adventures Photo Album and Blog » Building a Live Steam Locomotive - the Mikado Project

 Section 3 - Drive Wheels

-Completed!
-Pictures, video and the Saga of the main drive wheels.
-Started July 2005, finished December 2007 with a break in the middle to find, move and restore a bigger lathe.
+The saga of the main drive wheels.
+Started July 2005, finished December 2007 with a break in the middle to find, move and then restore a bigger lathe to machine…

 Section 4 - Cylinders